kwatch/baby_erubis/README.md

 String#freeze()
 ---------------

-BabyErubis supports String#freeze() automatically when Ruby version >= 2.1.
+BabyErubis supports String#freeze() automatically when on Ruby version >= 2.1.
-And you can controll whether to use freeze() or not.
+And you can control whether to use freeze() or not.

     template_str = <<'END'
     <div>